HL7/US-Core/input/pagecontent/index.md

 The following actors are part of the US Core IG:

 US Core Requestor
-: {:. bg-success}An application that initiates a data access request to retrieve patient data.
+: An application that initiates a data access request to retrieve patient data.
 This can be thought of as the client in a client-server interaction.
 The terms "US Core Requestor" and "Client" are used interchangeably throughout this guide and are not meant to limit this actor to only patient and provider apps, the same technology can be used by payers and other users.
 Consider these terms as a short-hand notation for something like “user application”
+{:. bg-success

 US Core Responder
-: {:. bg-success}A product that responds to the data access request providing patient data.
+: A product that responds to the data access request providing patient data.
 This can be thought of as the server in a client-server interaction.
 The terms "US Core Responder" and "Server" and "EHR" are used interchangeably throughout this guide and are not meant to limit this actor to electronic health record systems.
 The same technology can be used in HIEs, care coordination platforms, population health systems, etc. Consider these terms as a short-hand notation for something like “interoperable healthcare platform".
+{:. bg-success}

 ### US Core Profiles